Lemin-Jin/Face_recognition_lock/README.md

 # Face Recognition Lock
 This is not a face recognition lock build from scratch.
 It is based on existing hardwares and softwares.
-It is only for a reference, unless you have the same environment
+It is only for a reference, unless you have the same environment.
 For lock, I am using **August Smart Wifi Lock (Gen 4)**, for software platform, I am using **home assistant** .
 It is a great home automation platform.
 The customizability is endless.

 ## some notes before implementation detail